23 Old-Fashioned Midwestern Foods To Eat Tonight

-Every region of the United States has its own local delicacies, and the Midwest is no exception.
-From sugar cream pie to chocolate-covered potato chips, the Midwest has plenty of culinary claims to fame.
-Plenty of people will even argue that Detroit-style pizza is better than New York pizza!
+Every region of the United States has its local delicacies, and the Midwest is no exception.
+From the simple gooey butter cake to the more obscure dish known as "slinger," America's Heartland has plenty of culinary claims to fame.
+Some locals will even argue that Detroit-style pizza is better than New York's hallowed pies!

-If you're looking for some regional comfort food to make at home, look no further.
-These delicious dishes are classic for a reason—even if you aren't from the Midwest, you'll want to try out these Midwest foods.
-And for more food inspiration, sign up for our newsletter to get daily recipes and food news in your inbox!
+If you're looking for some hearty comfort food to make at home, you've come to the right place.
+These delicious dishes are classic for a reason—even if you aren't from the Midwest, you'll still want to try out these distinctive foods.

 A nut from a Buckeye tree is known as a good luck charm, as magical as a four-leaf clover or a rabbit's foot.
 Native Americans in Ohio thought the round dark nut with the light brown spot looked similar to a deer's eye.
 They called it "hetuck," which means "buckeye."
-Fast-forwarding through history, Ohio is known as the Buckeye State, the buckeye tree is its state tree, and Ohio State's football team is named—you guessed it—the Buckeyes.
+Ohio is now known as the Buckeye State, the buckeye tree is its state tree, and Ohio State University's beloved football team is named—you guessed it—the Buckeyes.

 With all this attention, someone had to invent a snack.
 The Buckeye is a sweet, peanut-butter confection covered with chocolate that resembles the appearance of the seed.
 Served at weddings and given away at Christmas, Buckeyes make their appearance at football tailgates as well.

+Minnesota's unofficial state food, the hotdish is pure comfort food, combining three basic elements—starch, protein and vegetable—with a creamy sauce in a single baking dish.
+The rest of the country might just call it a casserole, but don't do that!
+This is serious business in the North Star State.
 Every year, senators and representatives from Minnesota compete in the Minnesota Congressional Delegation Hotdish Off.
 The winner in 2019 was Representative Tom Emmer, with his tater tot masterpiece aptly called "Hotdish of Champions."
 Even former Democratic Presidential candidate Amy Klobuchar was in the mix with her cream of mushroom soup and cheddar cheese infused "Gold Medal Curling Hotdish."
-All in good fun, this competition is held to highlight the food, which other areas of the country might just call a casserole.
-The starch, protein, and vegetable combination is made in one dish, allowing less time in the kitchen for cleanup and more time to relax on the couch in a comfort food coma.

 Gooey Butter Cake